letolabs/letolabs.github.com/_posts/2011-08-22-cashmusic.md

 # {{ page.title }}

-Free and Open Source software has been disrupting various markets and niches for almost 40 years, sometimes in a small way, other times with a big splash.
+Free and Open Source software has been disrupting various markets for almost 40 years, sometimes in a small way, other times with a big splash.
 But most of these events have been in extremely technical niches, such as [operating](https://secure.wikimedia.org/wikipedia/en/wiki/Linux)